semaphoreci/docs/docs/essentials/configuring-pre-flight-checks.md

 5. Click **Save changes** button.

-To remove pre-flight checks for the project, just click **Delete pre-flight checks** button, which should be visible if you have pre-flight checks configured.
+To remove pre-flight checks from the project, just click **Delete pre-flight checks**.
+This button should be visible if you have pre-flight checks configured.

 ## Examples of pre-flight checks configuration